15 Signs of Narcissistic Parents-in-Law and How to Deal With Them

 9. Stay prepared

-It helps if you talk to your spouse about this so you are able to go with the flow, no matter what happens.
+It helps if you talk to your spouse about your situation and feelings so that you both are on the same page, no matter what happens.

 10. Keep your space if need be

 If you are fed up with your in-laws, it is okay to keep your space at times.
-This can help you heal after they have stressed you out or done something to hurt you, and it will also give you an opportunity to provide your family with the love and support they deserve.
+This can help you heal after they have stressed you out far enough, and it will also give you an opportunity to provide your family with the love and support they deserve.

 Share this article on